This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Soak the rice sticks in water, for 5-10 minutes or until they turn soft.
-Drain on colander and set aside.
-Prepare the garlic, onions and vegetables.
+• Soak the rice sticks in water for 5-10 minutes, or until they become soft.
+Drain in a colander and set aside.
+Prepare the garlic, onions, and vegetables.

-- Heat a wok or skillet on medium to high heat.
-Add the oil and stir fry the garlic and onions until the onions turn clear.
-Add the chicken and shrimp, stir fry until the surface turn white, follow by the cabbage and carrots.
+• Heat a wok or skillet over medium to high heat.
+Add the oil and stir-fry the garlic and onions until the onions turn translucent.
+Add the chicken and shrimp, and stir-fry until the surface turns white, followed by the cabbage and carrots.

-- Add the rice sticks in the wok or skillet, stir to combine well with the spatula.
-If you have a pair of long chopsticks for cooking, use the chopsticks instead of the spatula.
-This will ensure that the rice sticks won't break too much.
+• Add the rice sticks to the wok or skillet and stir to combine well with a spatula.
+If you have a pair of long chopsticks for cooking, use them instead of the spatula.
+This will help prevent the rice sticks from breaking too much.

-- Add all the ingredients in the Seasonings.
-Stir to mix well.
-As soon as the noodles are cooked through, about 1 minute, add the chopped scallion, stir and dish out immediately.
+• Add all the ingredients for the Seasonings and stir to mix well.
+Once the noodles are cooked through, about 1 minute, add the chopped scallions, stir, and dish out immediately.

 Video